AlexWorx/ALib-Class-Library/docs/pages/alib_mod_enums.md

 Because this is a frequent requirement (and therefore even a built-in feature with languages like Java) functionality for this is built-into this module, ready to be used.

-The clue to this feature is predefined enum record type \alib{enums;ERSerializable}.
-Besides field \alib{enums::ERSerializable;EnumElementName}, this record has a second member with
+The clue to this feature is predefined enum record type \alib{enumrecords;ERSerializable}.
+Besides field \alib{enumrecords::ERSerializable;EnumElementName}, this record has a second member with
-\alib{enums::ERSerializable;MinimumRecognitionLength}.
+\alib{enumrecords::ERSerializable;MinimumRecognitionLength}.
 If this is set to a value greater than
 \c 0 it determines the minimum characters of the element name needed to give when parsing.

 Implementing the <b>Fruits</b>-sample is now only two steps, because the first step, defining